M-Fox-Wethington/M-Fox-Wethington/README.md

 ### About Me

 My research combines remote sensing, statistical modeling, and field ecology to understand how animals move through and respond to changing environments.
-I work across scales — from satellite-derived habitat layers spanning entire ocean basins to fine-resolution telemetry tracks of individual birds — and across ecosystems, from Antarctic sea ice to tropical forests to the offshore wind energy areas of the U.S. Atlantic.
-The common thread is building quantitative frameworks that connect physical and environmental drivers to species distributions, movements, and demographics, with the goal of informing conservation and management decisions.
+My work takes me from Antarctica to East Africa to the Northwest Atlantic.
+I build quantitative frameworks that link environmental drivers to species distributions, movements, and demographics — ultimately to inform conservation and management.

 I work across taxa, ecosystems, and methodological traditions: